Catania FC

 Catania Football Club, commonly known as Catania, is an Italian football club based in the city of Catania, Sicily, that plays in Serie C.

-Originally founded in 1908 as Associazione Sportiva pro Educazione Fisica, the club boasts 17 appearances in the top flight, reaching eighth place in Serie A on four occasions: during the early 1960s and again in 2012–13.
+Originally founded on 19 June 1908 as Associazione Sportiva Educazione Fisica Pro Patria, the club boasts 17 appearances in the top flight of the Italian football league, reaching eighth place in Serie A in two seasons during the first half of the 1960s and again in 2012–13.
 It is the 12th most popular team in Italy, with around 600,000 fans.
-The club also went on a number of dissolutions and refoundations, the last happening in 2022.
+The club has also dissolved and reformed several times, with the last dissolution happening during the 2021–22 season as a result of the club becoming bankrupt; the club was reformed later in 2022, in time to compete in the 2022–23 season in Serie D.

 History

-Origins (1901–1908)
+Foundation and early years (1901–1943)

-Crews of English merchant ships brought football to Sicily.
-Specifically, the earliest Catania team can be traced to a match that took place on 2 May 1901 at San Raineri di Messina against Messina Football Club; the team was Royal Yacht Catania, an English ship with a Catanian crew.
+Crews of English merchant ships brought football to Sicily and the earliest Catania team can be traced to a match that took place on 2 May 1901 at San Raineri (the peninsula that forms one side of the Port of Messina) against Messina F.C..
+The team comprised members of the crew of the Royal Yacht Squadron schooner Catania, owned by the 4th Duke of Sutherland and crewed by Catanians.